torchnyu/blog/_posts/2020-10-27-be-more-charitable.md

 indeed have a justification that you didn't anticipate.
 If that is the case, withdraw your claim as cleanly as possible.

+Try to phrase your claim as a question, not as an accusation.
+You're attempting to understand the code and clarify intentions, not to blame or shame.

 # Negotiation

 Everything is negotiable.
 Many developers take the absolutist